School of Health and Related

 • Journeying Through Dementia: A feasibility study exploring and developing an intervention to promote well-being and continued engagement in people diagnosed with early stage dementia (MRC funded).

 • A qualitative study to explore General Practitioners’ understanding of deployment of telehealth in primary care settings: exploring GP’s experiences of, and attitudes towards the use of telehealth in primary care (NIHR CLAHRC SY funded).

 • Barriers to Telecare Adoption: Collaboration with Sheffield City Council; qualitative interviews assessing the barreirs to telecare adoption.I also collaborate with Sheffield City Council on a project investigating the barriers to telecare adoption.
-(NIHR CLAHRC SY funded).
+(NIHR CLAHRC SY funded, see publication list below).

 • "Ready Steady Go" telehealth implementation toolkit usability: A number of projects assessing the usability of the “Ready Steady Go” Telehealth Implementation Toolkit (Brownsell and Ellis, 2012) via qualitative interviews and focus groups.
 (NIHR CLAHRC SY/YH funded) clahrc-sy.nihr.ac.uk/toolkit-form.html

 • MALT Project (Mainstreaming Assisted Living Technologies): this project was comprised of researchers from the School of Health and Related Research, University of Sheffield, and the University of Leeds Business School's Centre for Innovation in Health Management.
 I worked on the final phase of the Project and aimed to help with the development of their toolkits.
 The majority of my role was informed by the previous research conducted around the usability of telehealth implementation toolkits (see above).